Guide price

 About this property

-Characterful period home
+Substantial 17th-century period home

-Exposed beams and timber framing
+Exposed beams, timber framing & inglenook fireplace

-Five bedrooms over two floors
+Five well-proportioned bedrooms

-Detached double garage
+Detached double garage & large driveway

-Semi-rural Rudgwick setting
+Semi-rural edge of Rudgwick setting

 Zoopla tools